 To get a more accurate idea of when your baby will be born, your provider will perform an ultrasound.
-During an ultrasound, your provider measures your baby.
-These measurements help your provider determine your baby’s gestational age and confirm your due date.
+During an ultrasound, your provider measures the fetus.
+These measurements help your provider determine gestational age and confirm your due date.

 Why is it important to calculate my due date?